Paddy Power logo in a rectangular box.

 What does "places" mean in betting?

 When a selection ‘places’ it finishes within the positions that are stated to pay out in the place terms of the race.
-A small number of runners might mean only the first two finishers place, whereas in a big field down to fifth or sixth might be considered a place finish.
+A small number of runners might mean only the first two finishers place, whereas in a big field down to fifth or sixth might win a placement bet.

 Pony